mgoellnitz/dinistiq/index.md

 Dinistiq uses slf4j for logging and logback as an instance for testing.

-Snapshot artifacts are available from the OJO repository:
+Snapshot artifacts currently for version 0.9-SNAPSHOT are available from the OJO repository:

 ```
 https://oss.jfrog.org/oss-snapshot-local/